*We may earn revenue from the products available on this site and participate in affiliate programs.

 Scotty Cameron Newport vs Newport 2: The Main Differences

-The difference between a Scotty Cameron Newport vs Newport 2 is fairly simple: the Newport 2 is more “boxy” or “squared off” than the rounder, more flowing, softer edges of the original Newport.
+The difference between a Scotty Cameron Newport vs Newport 2 is fairly simple: the Newport 2 is more “boxy” or “squared off” than the rounder, more flowing, slightly smoothed topline radius of the original Newport.

 That’s it.
 It’s that simple.
 Overall the putters are made from the same materials, using the same techniques, have the same face, shaft, grip, dimensions, and weight.
 The Newport can appear more compact heel-toe but that is mostly due to the fact that the edges are rounded by a few mm compared to the Newport 2.
 They are ostensibly the same putter, on paper.